 Barnabas D. Johnson

 Barnabas was expelled from this communal enterprise at age 14, following two glorious years on a large communal farm in North Dakota.
-His early ideas about music, science, government, feedback-cultivation, and freedom of inquiry arose — one might imagine — during long nights driving a tractor.
+His early ideas about music, science, intelligence, government, feedback-cultivation, and freedom of inquiry arose — one might suppose — during long nights driving a tractor.
 These ideas did not support the prevailing faith-trend, however, which was becoming fatally evidence-averse.

 Most of his best college education was in night school, when he worked days as a land surveyor.
 An eventual full-time student, he won his university’s oratory championship.
 His topic was global population constraints.
 During this time Barnabas was also much engaged in civil rights and anti-war activism.